Classification

 Vertebral vein

-• the vertebral vein is a paired vessel found in the transverse foramina of the cervical vertebrae on either side of the neck
+• a paired vessel located in the transverse foramina of the cervical vertebrae on either side of the neck

-• it arises from the suboccipital plexus and traverses the transverse foramina of C1-6 surrounding the vertebral artery (this plexus is considered a proximal part of the vertebral vein)
+• originates from the suboccipital plexus and traverses the transverse foramina of the C1-6, surrounding the vertebral artery (this plexus is considered the proximal part of the vertebral vein)

 • at the level of the C6 transverse foramen, the plexus merges into a single vessel

-• the vertebral vein then courses inferiorly and ends by emptying into the brachiocephalic vein via the orifice, which usually features a two-leaved valve
+• the vertebral vein then courses inferiorly and empties into the brachiocephalic vein via the orifice, which usually has a bicuspid valve

 Related Content